vezel-dev/zig-toolsets/CONTRIBUTING.md

   why you believe they are insufficient.

-At the end of the day, whether a feature request is accepted is up to the development team.
+At the end of the day, whether a feature request is accepted is up to the maintainers.
 There is no guarantee that a feature request will be accepted, no matter how well-specified it is.
-Also, the development team does not commit to implementing a feature request when accepting it; acceptance just means that anyone can implement it and submit a pull request in the knowledge that the feature is a welcome addition.
+Also, the maintainers do not commit to implementing a feature request when accepting it; acceptance just means that anyone can implement it and submit a pull request in the knowledge that the feature is a welcome addition.